 - 7.10 Scheduling Extra Shifts.
 The Employer will give preference to classified staff over per diem nurses for open shifts that would not result in overtime.
 Such preference will be in context of the need to schedule per diems to maintain a viable per diem pool and for per diem nurses to remain competent and will be based on the needs of the individual unit. - 7.11 Rest Periods/Breaks.
 Nurses in the bargaining unit shall be granted a fifteen-minute rest period within each four hour period.
 Nurses working a twelve-hour shift will receive three rest periods.
 Each unit will establish guidelines to enable nurses to take their breaks.
 A nurse who does not receive a break is obligated to bring it to the attention of unit management immediately, or by the end of the shift.
-A missed rest break not documented in Kronos by the nurse will be considered as taken for purposes of this section.
-Please see also the July 2013 Memorandum Of Understanding and the Grievance Settlement Agreement Regarding Rest Breaks in Appendix VI of This Agreement. - 7.12 Flexible Staffing.
+A missed rest break not documented in Kronos or the exception log by the nurse will be considered as taken for purposes of this section.
+See Memorandum of Agreement re: Rest Breaks incorporated herein.

+- 7.12 Flexible Staffing.
 Nurses on regularly scheduled shifts will not be mandated to use leave without pay or accrued leave when the medical center's staffing exceeds clinical needs.
 Nurses may volunteer and use either leave without pay or accrued leave under these circumstances.
-The unit will seek volunteers in the following order: - Nurses on overtime - Agency nurses and travelers - Per diem nurses, unless the per diem nurse must work to maintain competency - Staff nurse volunteers
+The unit will seek volunteers in the following order:

+- Nurses on overtime

+- Agency nurses and travelers

+- Per diem nurses, unless the per diem nurse must work to maintain competency

+- Staff nurse volunteers